 Expand your coping capabilities with a stop and reflect difference technique.
 For example, distinguish between concerns, calamities, and catastrophizing.
 Your house catches fire.
 That's a calamity.
 When your reaction is one of concern, you care about what happened—perhaps deeply so.
 You accept—not like—the situation as it is.
 On the other hand, catastrophize and you figuratively throw gasoline on the flames.
 Extinguish these fires by imagining yourself infusing your actions with reasoned choices that propel productive purposes.
 Take the actions that you imagined.

 Here are four examples of actions of acceptance to help yourself break a catastrophic thinking habit:

-2. Listen to your narrative.
+- Listen to your narrative.
 What is the story that you are telling yourself that feels so catastrophic?
 What are the facts and fictions in the story?
 Are you making a magical and illogical leap from what is possible to what is probable?
-For example, if you believe that you have an undiagnosed cancer, is this a fiction or a fact?
+For example, if you believe that you have undiagnosed cancer, is this fiction or a fact?
 How do you know?

-4. The catastrophizing reward system is where you experience a subliminal relief from distress that reinforces the stress that it relieves.
-When an expected catastrophic event doesn’t happen, or is not as bad as you thought, the relief you feel can reward your negative premonitions, making them more likely to come back.
+- The catastrophizing reward system is where you experience a subliminal relief from distress that reinforces the stress that it relieves.
+When an expected catastrophic event doesn’t happen or is not as bad as you thought, the relief you feel can reward your negative premonitions, making them more likely to come back.
 (A reward, such as relief or money, is a reinforcer only if it increases the frequency of the actions that it follows.)
-Make sure you reinforce your productive and not your dysfunctional reactions.
+Make sure you reinforce your productive reactions and not your dysfunctional ones.
 Your awareness of rewards for catastrophizing can light a direction for snuffing out specious reinforcers.

 © Dr. Bill Knaus